legal update·7 min read

-Congressional Tariff Authority Watch: Section 122 Repeal Bills
+Congressional Tariff Authority Watch: Section 122 and Refund Bills

-Track the Reclaim Trade Powers Act bills that would repeal Section 122 tariff authority, what they would change if enacted, and what importers should not assume while they remain pending.
+Track pending Section 122 tariff-authority bills, including the Reclaim Trade Powers Act and Stop Global Tariffs Act, and what importers should not assume while they remain pending.

 Quick Answer